 Some students may have frequent absences.
 These can be due to illness, recovery from an asthma episode and doctor visits for treatment.

-Modifications to exercise modifications may minimize a student’s asthma symptoms and episodes.
+Exercise modifications may minimize a student’s asthma symptoms and episodes.

 Asthma symptoms and attacks may affect sleep, which may decrease alertness.